How do I get into the EMT/Paramedic program at Brookhaven?

 There are several other costs not covered by tuition.

-When do I do my clinical rotations?It depends on the program that you are in.
-If you are in our EMT course, you start your clinical (hospital) after mid-term, followed by the internship (ambulance) after the final exam.
+When do I do my clinical rotations?It depends on your specific cohort.
+If you are in our EMT course, you start your clinical (hospital) at the end of the didactic/lab portion (EMSP 1501).
 These will last at least to the end of the semester.
-For paramedic, the clinical (hospital) starts after completion of the cardiology mid-term (EMSP 2444).
-These continue until the cognitive final (EMSP 2143).
+For paramedic, the clinical (hospital) starts after completion of the cardiology exam (EMSP 2444).
+These continue until the cognitive final (EMSP 2137).
 The internship (ambulance) follows and it is comprised of a minimum of eleven 24-hour shifts.
 After completion of internships all paramedic candidates must successfully pass the capstone written exam (currently through FISDAP).
 This makes a candidate eligible to sit for the NREMT national test.
 Completion of that test makes candidates eligible to apply for certification with the TX Dept. of State Health Services.
+Those with an AAS-Paramedicine are eligible to apply for a license with the State.